it-geeks-club/pyspectator-website/README.rst

 Summary
 ==================

-pyspactator-tornado is a web-monitoring tool ported on Tornado with pyspactator as a main monitoring module.
+pyspectator_tornado is a web-monitoring tool ported on Tornado with pyspectator as a main monitoring module.

 ==================